3D Dual-Fusion: Dual-Domain Dual-Query Camera-LiDAR Fusion for 3D Object Detection: Introduction

 Existing camera-LiDAR fusion methods used various domain transformation strategies at the point level, feature level, and proposal level.
 Point-level fusion methods \cite{mvxnet, vora2020pointpainting, ipod} projected the semantic information obtained from a camera image into the LiDAR points in 3D space and combined the data with point-wise LiDAR features.
 One limitation of these methods is that LiDAR data do not participate in fusion at the same semantic level as the camera features.
 Proposal-level fusion methods \cite{pointfusion, fpointnet, ipod} generated 2D detection proposals from a camera image and associated LiDAR points with each proposal.
 Then, the camera features and LiDAR features were fused to refine each proposal.
 However, the performance of these methods was limited by the accuracy of the generated proposals.
 Feature-level fusion methods \cite{mmf, contfuse, pointaugmenting, epnet, 3d-cvf,transfusion, autoalign} are designed to extract semantic features separately from the camera image and LiDAR data and aggregate them in the voxel domain.
 MMF \cite{mmf}, ContFuse \cite{contfuse}, PointAugmenting \cite{pointaugmenting}, EPNet \cite{epnet}, and 3D-CVF \cite{3d-cvf} transformed the image features into a voxel domain using a calibration matrix and conducted the element-wise feature fusion.
 Transfusion \cite{transfusion} and AutoAlign \cite{autoalign} employed the attention mechanism of Transformer to incorporate a relevant part of the camera features in the camera-view domain to the voxel domain.

 In this paper, we aim to reduce the domain gap between the camera features and LiDAR features to boost the effect of sensor fusion.
 We propose a new camera-LiDAR fusion architecture, referred to as {\it 3D Dual-Fusion}, for 3D object detection.
 The key idea of the proposed approach is {\it dual-domain interactive feature fusion}, in which the camera-domain features and voxel-domain LiDAR features are transformed into each other's domains and simultaneously fused in each domain.
 To this end, we design a Dual-Fusion Transformer architecture consisting of {\it 3D local self-attention} and {\it dual-query deformable attention}.
 First, 3D local self-attention applies self-attention to encode the voxel-domain features in each local group of non-empty voxels. {\it Dual-query deformable attention} uses two types of queries (called {\it dual-queries}) to progressively refine both the camera-domain features and voxel-domain features through multiple layers of deformable attention.

 This strategy can preserve information that might have been lost if the feature transformation is performed once in a particular stage and subsequent interactions between additional domains are not performed.
-Such collaborative feature fusion between the camera-view and voxel domains produces dense bird's eye view (BEV) feature maps, which can be processed by any {\it off-the-shelf} 3D object detection head.
+Such collaborative feature fusion between the camera-view and voxel domains produces strong dense bird's eye view (BEV) feature maps, which can be processed by any {\it off-the-shelf} 3D object detection head.
 The key concept of the proposed dual-domain feature fusion is illustrated in Fig. \ref{dda}.

 We evaluate the performance of 3D Dual-Fusion on two widely used public datasets including KITTI dataset \cite{kitti} and nuScenes dataset \cite{nuscenes}.
 We show that the proposed 3D Dual-Fusion achieves a significant performance improvement over other camera-LiDAR fusion methods and records competitive performance on official KITTI and nuScenes leaderboards.